AStoker/angular-todo-app-start/GUIDE.md

 This should be second nature by now, let's go and make our code fulfill our tests!

 We're going to use the EventEmitter as previously mentioned.
-If you want to know more, check out Angular's documention on EventEmitter.
+If you want to know more, check out Angular's documentation on EventEmitter.
 For now, simply imagine it as a function that we can call to trigger an event which the parent component can listen for.

 1. Open the `src/app/todo-item/todo-item.component.ts` file.
 2. Import the `EventEmitter` and `Output` from the `@angular/core` module.